 Deviated septums can be corrected through septal surgery, also known as deviated septum surgery or a septoplasty.
-Dr. Philip Miller specializes in septoplasty in NYC and has over 20 years experience performing this type of surgery.
+Dr. Philip Miller specializes in septoplasty in NYC and has over 20 years of experience performing this type of surgery.
 Since a deviated septum usually produces no external visual signs, most people with a deviated septum do not even know they have this condition.
 But for some people the deviation causes problems such as snoring, sinusitis, breathing difficulties, sleep apnea, and respiratory complaints.
 These types of issues may often require surgical procedures.

 Dr. Philip Miller currently sees patients at his office at 60 E. 56th & Park New York, New York 10022.
 You can call Dr. Miller to set up your Septoplasty consultation and surgery.